 The Amazon is a land of superlatives.
 Words like "biggest" (world's biggest river), "most" (most water contained) and "greatest" (greatest biodiversity) are what applies here.
-The basin contains over 1000 named tributaries with a drainage area of almost 3,000,000 square miles (this incorporates Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil, and Venezuela).
+The basin contains over 1000 named tributaries with a drainage area of almost 3,000,000 square miles (this incorporates parts of Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil, and Venezuela).

 The Amazon basin is an exceedingly diverse combination of specific niches within one giant ecosystem.
 Wildlife, insects, birds, fish and vegetation vary greatly depending upon soil type and proximity to fluctuating water levels.
 The Amazon's overall watershed encompasses 1/5 of all the world's fresh water.
 There are over 3000 separate species of fish in the Amazon basin.
 Depending on the area, there can be as many as 15 different species that will take a fly or lure.
 Most of the Amazon's wildlife is shy and elusive.
 Although quite common, tapir, capybara, paca, jaguar, peccary and ocelot are all mostly nocturnal.
 This is not to say that you won't sometimes catch glimpses of them (usually swimming across the river).
 Monkeys are quite common, but they quickly scamper back into the canopy, so you usually only see them momentarily.
 The bird life is much more cooperative.
 Macaws, parrots, parakeets, toucans, weaver birds, eagles, osprey, kingfishers, herons, jabiru storks, and a host of migratory species are a common sight throughout the fishing day.
 For more information see our Frequently Asked Questions section.

 LANGUAGE -- Brazil is the only Latin American country where Portuguese is spoken as the native language.
 Grammatically, Portuguese is similar to Spanish, but the spoken language and word pronunciation is very distinct.
 Although individuals fluent in Spanish can generally communicate with a Brazilian native, easy conversation will be difficult.
 All camps have a full-time bilingual camp host.